 ArtVan (Public Art) -- Bath, ME

 ArtVan is a mobile arts therapy program that brings the arts to low income children and teens in Bath, Brunswick, Lewiston, Auburn and Biddeford.
 This fellowship position is especially suited to someone with a strong interest in social media, video, fundraising, marketing and of course the arts, youth and community wellness.
-The fellow will assist ArtVan with its direct art making programs, support project planning, material collections, work as a team member sharing ideas and talents, and devote time working alongside the ArtVan Development Director to help build communications in social media, website and other fundraising efforts.
+The fellow would divide their time to work alongside ArtVan Program staff and ArtVan Development Director to support both Direct service and Organizational Development.
+Working as a team member and alongside arts educators, art therapists, the financial administrator, and the director of development, the fellow would have the opportunity to stretch both their creative, business and entrepreneurial capacities.

 Community Financial Literacy (Immigrant & Refugee Communities) – Portland, ME

 Community Financial Literacy seeks to support immigrants and refugees in making sound money management decisions.
 CFL offers classes, workshops, and one-on-one counseling on basic financial skills.
-The summer fellow will assist CFL in expanding its offerings by assessing the feasibility for job training classes for refugees, and assembling the report into a curriculum.
-The fellow will also determine costs and capacity for a new course, and design a low-skilled Basic Money Management curriculum for adults who have limited English proficiency and minimal education.
-The fellow will gain knowledge of non-profit management skills, provide strategies for educating refugees and immigrants about financial literacy, enhance his or her cross-cultural communication skills, and get to know the diversity of the refugee and immigrant communities in Portland.
+The fellow will assist CFL in expanding its mission by gathering data on immigrant and refugee workforce development, including talking to current workforce development providers about challenges and costs related to providing these services.
+In the process the fellow will gain knowledge of non-profit management skills, enhance his or her cross-cultural communication skills, and get to know the diversity of the refugee and immigrant communities in Portland.

 Immigrant Legal Advocacy Project (Immigrant & Refugee Communities) – Portland, ME